 - The Catalog is the front-end presentation of those products, which may include additional features like reviews, product variations, photos and videos etc.

-Commerce is only concerned with the Products.
+Commerce is mostly concerned with the Products.
 How you build your Catalog is up to you.
 There's a few common options:

-- The Resource Catalog is a bit more flexible.
-Rather than editing products in the Commerce dashboard, each resource is a product, and Commerce retrieves its product information from template variables automatically.
+- The Resource Catalog is an option where each resource is seen as a single product.
+Commerce retrieves the product information from template variables that you set up.

 Note that Commerce does not currently offer product options/variations out of the box.
-The idea behind that is that each unique product you have in stock has its own Product record in Commerce.
+The idea behind that is that each unique product you have in stock is a unique Product record in Commerce.
 By using the Products TV, you can have multiple product variations shown on a single page.

 For a quick test run, you can create a product via Extras > Commerce, on the Products tab.
 Create a standard product record, and use the cart form below on a resource somewhere.